-Part of this work was done while Damien Stehlé was in École Normale Supérieure de Lyon and Institut Universitaire de France, and Dongyeon Hong and MinJune Yi were in CryptoLab Inc. Julien Devevey and Damien Stehlé were supported by the AMIRAL ANR grant (ANR-21-ASTR-0016), the PEPR quantique France 2030 programme (ANR-22-PETQ-0008) and the PEPR Cyber France 2030 programme (ANR-22-PECY-0003).
-Tim Güneysu, Markus Krausz, Georg Land and Marc Möller have been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA - 390781972, and by the German Federal Ministry of Education and Research BMBF through the projects QuantumRISC (16KIS1038) and PQC4Med (16KIS1044).
+Part of this work was done while Damien Stehlé was in École Normale Supérieure de Lyon and Institut Universitaire de France, and Julien Devevey was in École Normale Supérieure de Lyon, and Dongyeon Hong and MinJune Yi were in CryptoLab Inc(during KpqC round 1).
+Julien Devevey and Damien Stehlé were supported by the AMIRAL ANR grant (ANR-21-ASTR-0016), the PEPR quantique France 2030 programme (ANR-22-PETQ-0008) and the PEPR Cyber France 2030 programme (ANR-22-PECY-0003).
+Tim Güneysu, Markus Krausz, Georg Land and Marc Möller have been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA - 390781972, by the German Federal Ministry of Education and Research BMBF through the projects 6GEM (16KISK038) and FlexKI (01IS22086I), and by the European Commission under the grant agreement number 101070374 (CONVOLVE).
+Jung Hee Cheon and Hyeongmin Choe were supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1A5A6000840).